 In an interview with Eater, Karoum stated: “I want it to be comfortable so that it doesn’t feel too stuffy.”

 “You can come in here in jeans, no problem.”

-I sauntered in, in a pair of Birkenstocks.
+I came in, in a pair of Birkenstocks.

 If we felt out of place, it’s because the restaurant — while designed simply — was incredibly beautiful and groomed.